alexqfredrickson/notes/terraform.md

 They are useful in representing individual environments.
 For example: a "production" workpace versus a "development" workspace.

 * Workspace-specific state is found in `terraform.tfstate.d` files (not `terraform.tfstate`).
+* In HCP Terraform, workspaces are often mapped to different code repositories.
+In local Terraform, one code repository generally contains multiple workspaces (perhaps).

 ### Provisioners